haydenkshaw/.vim/README.md

 # Hayden Shaw's Vim configuration
 This is a set of [Vim](http://www.vim.org/about.php) plug-ins and configuration I like to use to develop things.
 I use this on [OS X El Capitan](https://en.wikipedia.org/wiki/OS_X_El_Capitan) using [MacVim](https://github.com/macvim-dev/macvim) and [Windows 10](https://en.wikipedia.org/wiki/Windows_10) using [Gvim](http://www.vim.org/download.php#pc).

-Feel free to use/ridicule.
-It may not be very useful on environments other than described above.

-I also use this font with it: https://github.com/adobe-fonts/source-code-pro
+Feel free to use/ridicule it.

 ## Installation
 ### Windows 10